Thomas Wales: Murder investigation

 Following the murder, the federal government offered a $1 million reward for information "leading to the arrest and conviction of the person or persons responsible" for Wales' murder.
 As of 2018, however, the case remained unsolved and no evidence has been found to establish a motive.
 An airplane pilot living in Bellevue, a firearms enthusiast who Wales had prosecuted, was investigated and his home searched, but he was not charged.
 Agents believed he resented Wales' off-duty activism as a leading gun-control advocate.
 The pilot later filed a malicious prosecution claim but the suit was dismissed.

 In early 2003 Scott Lee Kimball, later found to be a serial killer, was working as an FBI informant.
 He had told agents that a former cellmate of his when he had been in federal detention awaiting trial in Alaska had confessed to having killed Wales.
 But when he was given the chance to meet with the man, by then released as well, Kimball failed to steer the conversation toward the crime in the way the agents had coached him and seemed, in fact, to barely be acquainted with the man.
 Kimball failed a lie detector test administered afterwards, and agents suspected he had fabricated the account even as he continued to insist he had not.

-It has been suggested by the media that U.S Attorney John McKay was dismissed in part due to his request that resource allocation for the Wales investigation remain high.

 In June 2007, the FBI cut the staff assigned to the case down to two.

 In February 2018, an FBI official reported the investigation had found "evidence strongly suggesting" Wales was murdered by a contract killer and, for the first time, indicated that his death was likely a conspiracy involving a small group of people.
 The United States Department of Justice, meanwhile, announced that then-Deputy Attorney General Rod Rosenstein would arrive in Seattle on Wednesday, February 21, 2018, to brief media on the progress of the 16-year-old investigation.

-First in 2011 and then in 2018, the FBI released footage of Wales's grown children requesting tips and publicizing the $1 million reward.
+First in 2011 and then in 2018, the FBI released footage of Wales' grown children requesting tips and publicizing the $1 million reward.